The Shopify order isn't the hard part. The supplier reply, tracking, and invoice match are the hard parts.

 | Multi-supplier routing by location | Yes | Yes |

-| Inventory layer (PAR, decay, days-of-stock) | No | Yes |
+| Inventory layer for stocked items (PAR, decay, days-of-stock) | No | Yes |

-| Statistical replenishment for stocked items | No | Yes |
+| Statistical replenishment for stocked items | No | Yes — SBA, decay-aware |

-| Multi-POS beyond Shopify | No | Yes (Square, Toast, Faire, Clover) |
+| Multi-POS (beyond Shopify) | No | Shopify, Square, Toast, Faire, Clover |

-| Bills to QuickBooks/Xero | No | Yes |
+| QuickBooks/Xero handoff with configured account mapping | No | Yes |

-| Pricing | Varies by tier | $50/mo flat |
+| Pricing | Shopify-app pricing | $50/mo flat |

 Where AutoPurchaseOrders fits

 AutoPurchaseOrders is genuinely focused.
-The product does one thing: when a sales order comes into Shopify, it generates a matching purchase order to the right supplier with the right shipping details and the right line items.
+The product does one thing: when a sales order comes into Shopify, it generates a matching PO to the right supplier with the right shipping details and the right line items.
 For a Shopify dropshipper with 3–10 suppliers, all of whom accept email POs, all of whom can be mapped to specific products or location tags, this is the right surface area.

 - Purpose-built for the Shopify dropship use case